FriendsOfCake/awesome-cakephp/README.md

 - [Jenkins](http://jenkins-ci.org/) - The free alternative for private (GitHub) repos.
 - [Rocketeer](https://github.com/Anahkiasen/rocketeer) - Deployment
 - [Travis CI](https://travis-ci.org/) - A continuous integration platform - de-facto standard for testing (GitHub) repos.

+## Feature Toggle
+- [Swivel](https://github.com/zumba/swivel-cake) - A library that allows to setup up to 10 different behaviors with an interface for tracking results.

 # Software
 *Software for creating a development environment.*